-To begin with productive divisions between elites, political scientists, development scholars and peacebuilders have long been aware that different types of elites exist, often with conflicting interests.
+To begin with productive divisions between elites; political scientists, development scholars and peacebuilders have long been aware that different types of elites exist, often with conflicting interests.
 For example, rural land-holding elites are often the most adamantly opposed to pro-poor policies to keep the price of agricultural labour cheap, while bureaucratic elites in the civil service are often relatively pro-poor in the interests of a more functional state (Hossein and Moore, 2002: 18-19).
 Transitional states are riven with such conflicts.
-Robins’s examination of elites in Nepal reveals the disparity between elites promoting a high-caste Hindu ideal and newer Maoist elites in the CPN-M opposed to exclusion on the basis of caste or ethnicity.
+Robins’s examination of elites in Nepal reveals the disparity between elites promoting a high-caste Hindu ideal and newer Maoist elites in government opposed to exclusion on the basis of caste or ethnicity.
 Conflicts between landlords and the CPN-M over redistribution of the former’s land illustrate how elite interests can clash and open opportunities to co-operate with some elites against others (Robins, 2012: 18).
-Similarly, the (admittedly unsatisfactory) progress made in relation to redistribution and restitution of land in South Africa reflects the clash of interest between ANC political elites in post-apartheid governments that monopolised political power after 1994 and the white landowners that owned up to 87% of the land there (Evans, 2016: 10).
+Similarly, the (admittedly unsatisfactory) progress made in relation to redistribution and restitution of land in South Africa reflects the clash of interest between African National Congress (ANC) political elites in post-apartheid governments that monopolised political power after 1994 and the white landowners that owned up to 87% of the land there (Evans, 2016: 10).
 In El Salvador post-conflict economic elites and military elites clashed over the reputational damage ongoing impunity for the latter had on national recovery in terms of investment (Kirchner and Von Stein, 2009: 294).
 The inevitability of clashes of interests is significant because, as noted above, the political settlement that is (re)established after peace is not a once-off, enduring monolith – in the post-conflict period it is iterative as shifts in the economy, degree of statehood, international incentives etc. affect the organisational cohesion of elites who came together to make peace.
 Transformation of any sort requires contestation and contention at elite level.
 Instead of empowering bottom-up groups exclusively, effective TJ might be that which exploits cleavages between reformist and conservative elites or allies with some of them.

 In societies not divided vertically by class but horizontally by ethnicity, religion or clan, there is an even less homogenous elite culture.
 A typical feature is clashes of state elites (themselves divided, as noted above) attempting to extract from society, and local elites that block consolidation of effective authority at the centre (Lake and Fariss, 2014: 569).
 In many states, political life takes the form of an ‘auction of loyalties’ where competing provincial elites extract a price for their allegiance from divided state elites (De Waal, 2009: 103).
 The boundaries between the state and the local are not sharply demarcated but drawn and re-drawn through negotiations over the exercise of political and economic authority.
 In those typically hybrid states where interpenetration of state and local elites through patronage relationships or clientelism is the norm, a proper understanding of the potential for change requires close analysis of the conflicts between them as they promote projects that grant access to certain resources to some groups over others.
 One thing greater attention to the hybrid nature of most transitional states makes clear is that combinations of state, traditional and community structures produce the best welfare outcomes.
 Effective bottom-up TJ again should look to weigh in in favour of reformist state elites against conservative rural elites where appropriate, or alternatively support local redistribution over the dispersal of resources to the metropolis.